Frequently Asked Questions

 WebKit, one by one.
 Took us a few years but here we are!

 At this time Orion supports about 70% of Web Extensions

-Firefox have originally.
-For example, you can choose to allow
+Firefox offer.
+For example, you can allow

-an extension to run only on certain websites.
+the web extension to run only on certain websites.

 Wait, are you saying I can run uBlock Origin and